Cart 0

 ONE FLEW OVER THE CUCKOO'S NEST (2016)

-Check out this interview with Pittsburgh's cheeky Burgh Vivant on barebones productions' 2016 offering, One Flew Over the Cuckoo's Nest ↓
+Check out this interview with Pittsburgh's cheeky Burgh Vivant on barebones productions' 2016 staging of the classic, One Flew Over the Cuckoo's Nest.

 Kimberly Parker Green’s Icy Nurse Ratched is portended by the acrid smoke filling the theater, preshow.
 Green lets Ratched’s diabolical soul emerge through her crisp, uniformed persona like the horns growing slowly under her hair as the play evolves.”